What is current practice?

 DRC staff is available to provide support in designing inclusive, accessible learning experiences for all students.
 The following are some universal design strategies that can help reduce the need for accommodations for individual students.

-- Post PowerPoint slides and class notes on a course Website
+- Post PowerPoint slides and class notes in the course LMS

-- Provide reading materials electronically in accessible formats and use only audio material that is captioned.
+- Provide reading materials electronically in accessible formats.

-Visit DRC’s Website at www.drc.university.edu to learn more about curricular design and the process for implementing accommodations.
+- Visit the DRC’s website to learn more about curricular design and the process for implementing accommodations.
 Please let me know if you have questions.

 What is the potential impact of this change?